gperdrizet/bartleby/docker_setup_notes.md

 Sweet, it works!
 Let's add everything back to the dockerfile, except the adduser stuff and try building the image again.

+### 7. Bitsandbytes+CUDA troubleshooting: install from Dockerfile (again)

 Holy crap, this is frustrating.
 Still doesn't work via the dockerfile.
 I really don't understand why.
 My only thought it that installing via requirements doesn't work and it's not docker's problem.
 It is true that I have never tested just cloning the repo fresh and setting it up with pip.
-I think, for now, to avoid going down that rabbit hole and to just get the container working, I am going to add the exact commands in the exact order it takes to get the nude container running into the dockerfile.
+I think, for now, to avoid going down that rabbit hole and to just get the container working, I am going to add the exact commands in the exact order it takes to get a clean venv working into the dockerfile.

 ```text
 FROM nvidia/cuda:11.4.3-runtime-ubuntu20.04